 Sharing some of my story

-I love that I’m able to spend my days thinking about and talking with others about how people learn and designing and facilitating great learning experiences.
+I love that I’m able to spend my days about how people learn!
+I find joy connecting with others to share this knowledge through my work of teaching, designing and facilitating great learning experiences.
 Here’s a little of my story of how I got here.

-When I started my career I was in higher education, coordinating international executive training and summer abroad programs.
-Later I spent a little bit of time at a municipal health unit in recruitment and selection and volunteer management.
+I started my career in higher education, coordinating international executive training and summer abroad programs.
+Working at a university fed into my zest for learning and jump-started me on an education-based career.

-When my husband and I returned to Victoria in 2005 I spent several years in the non-profit sector coordinating and leading workshops at Volunteer Victoria.
+Later I spent several years in the non-profit sector, coordinating and leading workshops at Volunteer Victoria.
 At the same time I worked for the Red Cross developing courses online.
-My instructional design skills took leaps and bounds when I started working for Royal Roads University in their teaching and learning centre, where I’m still happy to work on a casual part-time basis as an instructional designer.
-I created my own company in 2011.
+My instructional design skills took leaps and bounds when I started working for Royal Roads University in their teaching and learning centre, where I still work on a casual part-time basis as an instructional designer.
+I created my own company in 2011 because I knew it would give me the ability to work on a variety of interesting projects and craft my own work life as an entrepreneur.

 Over the years I’ve designed and facilitated hundreds of courses, workshops and sessions, both face-to-face and online.
 I’ve worked with educational institutions, large and small nonprofits, and municipal and provincial government departments.
 I love working with anyone who is doing meaningful work – and I like variety.
 My clients are all across Canada.

-You’ll often find me hanging out with my family, reading a good book, singing with my local choir, shopping at farmers’ markets, convening an event for Victoria Facilitators Group, or emailing introductions to people who I think need to know each other!
-I look forward to getting to know you as well.
+You’ll often find me hanging out with my family, reading a good book, singing with my local choir (alto section), shopping at farmers’ markets, convening an event for Victoria Facilitators Group, or emailing introductions to people who I think need to know each other!
+I am a member of the Educational Technology Users Group (ETUG), the Sooke Women in Business and the Sooke Chamber of Commerce.